3stacks/lukeboyle.com/blog-posts/2019/08/github-actions-for-web-apps.md

 For this example, I'll be using [Create React App](https://github.com/facebook/create-react-app).
 Initialise that if you'd like to follow along, or just retrofit an old, simple project.

-There's two actions I want to create
+There's two flows I want to create

 - CI Only
 - CI and Deploy

-Let's create the action files.
+Let's create the action file.

-Create a folder in the root of your repo `.github/workflows` Create two files in that folder called `ci.yml` and `deploy.yml`
+Create a folder in the root of your repo `.github/workflows` Create a file in that folder called `ci.yml`

 Let's look at the ci.yml file and add some boilerplate